dmbarbour/glas/docs/GlasCLI.md

 ### Standard IO

-Standard input and output can be modeled as initially open file references, following convention.
-However, instead of integers, I propose to reserve `std:in` and `std:out` as file references, and to reserve the `std:` reference prefix for the system in general.
-Access to `std:err` reference may be unavailable, implicitly used for log output.
+Following convention, standard input and output are modeled as initially open file references.
+However, instead of integers, I propose to use `std:in` and `std:out` to identify these file references.
+(Standard error is used for logging, and is not accessible within applications.)

 ### Network